wenyue-gu/Simulation/README.md

 4. Allow users to pause and resume the simulation, as well as step forward through it.
 5. Allow users to speed up or slow down the simulation's animation rate.
 6. Any text displayed in the user interface should be set using resource files, not hard-coded.
+7. Display a line graph for the simulations.
+8. Implemented a slider to change the speed.
+9. Can run multiple simulations at a time.

 ### Notes/Assumptions

 Assumptions or Simplifications:
-1. Percolations occurs when there is a percolated cells on the left edge of the grid AND on the right edge of the grid–we didn't take into account top-bottom percolation.
+1. Percolation occurs when there is a percolated cells on the left edge of the grid AND on the right edge of the grid–we didn't take into account top-bottom percolation.
 2. Assumed that time will be saved as an integer
 3. We assumed the reproduction time for sharks is 10 chronons and the time for fishe is 2 chronons in